 Housing and Accommodations

-Participants in the South Africa Program will live in a Bed and Breakfast located in the trendy neighborhood of Melville, of the northwestern suburbs of Johannesburg.
+Participants in the South Africa Program will live for two weeks in a Bed and Breakfast located in the trendy neighborhood of Melville, of the northwestern suburbs of Johannesburg.
 Journalists, artists, musicians and students from the nearby University of Johannesburg frequent the many sidewalk cafes, restaurants and bars.
 There are several shopping centers within walking distance and two shopping malls a short drive away.
 Melville is within walking distance of the University of Johannesburg campus, the South African Broadcasting Corporation, and numerous media production facilities and newsrooms of media organizations.
 For the final two weeks program participants will live in accommodations located near the famed Victoria & Alfred Waterfront.
 This area is centrally located and near many of the historical sites such as Robben Island, Table Mountain and the District Six museum.